Skip to content

 Machine Readable Zone (MRZ)

 The MRZ is a block of structured text at the bottom of the document's data page, readable by optical scanners.
-On a UK passport, it consists of two lines of 44 characters encoding the document type, issuing state (GBR), surname, given names, passport number, nationality, date of birth, sex, expiry date, and personal number.
+On an Australian passport, it consists of two lines of 44 characters encoding the document type, issuing state (AUS), surname, given names, passport number, nationality, date of birth, sex, expiry date, and personal number.
 Each data field is followed by a check digit calculated using a modular arithmetic algorithm defined in ICAO Doc 9303.

 RFID / NFC chip

-UK biometric passports (issued since 2006) contain an RFID chip storing a digitised facial photograph, the MRZ data, and (since 2010) two fingerprint images.
+Australian biometric passports (issued since 2005) contain an RFID chip storing a digitised facial photograph and the MRZ data.
 The chip is protected by Basic Access Control (BAC), which uses data printed on the data page as the access key, and Extended Access Control (EAC) for biometric data, restricted to authorised government agencies.

 Visual and optical security features

-Hologram Royal Coat of Arms kinegram HOL holographic overlay Tilt under direct light
+Hologram Kangaroo and emu kinegram Holographic overlay Tilt under direct light

-OVI (optically variable ink) Colour-shifting ink on data page OVI stripe View at two angles
+OVI (optically variable ink) Colour-shifting ink on data page OVI elements View at two angles

-Microprinting Microscopic text in guilloche patterns Microtext around photo border 10x magnifier
+Microprinting Microscopic text in design elements Microtext 10x magnifier

-Ghost image Secondary photo in watermark Laser-engraved secondary image Transmitted light
+Ghost image Secondary photo in watermark area Laser-engraved secondary image Transmitted light

 UV-reactive elements Fluorescent patterns under UV UV fibres embedded in substrate 365 nm UV lamp